 What Happens if I Have Technical Issues?

 For technical support, click on the “Help” section of the navigation panel.
 The Wharton Online team is committed to quickly resolving technical issues.

 Can I Get in Touch With My Course Facilitator?

 Yes.
 Your course facilitators’ contact information is available through the online learning portal.

 How Long Does the Program Take?

 Short answer: It depends.
-Each online investment course takes about four weeks to complete, which means the full program may take about three months to complete.
-Self-paced learners can take more or less time than this, while cohort learners stick to a four-week course structure.
+Our program is offered in a self-paced format, which means you have the flexibility to complete course material as quickly or as or slowly as you’d like.
+On average, each online investment course takes about four weeks to complete, which means the full program may take about three months to complete.

-The estimated time commitment for the self-paced program is three to five hours per week.
+After enrolling in the course, you will have on-demand access to all the course materials and will be able to advance through the program at your own pace.
+The estimated time commitment is three to five hours per week.
 Based on this, each course will take about four weeks to complete.
 However, it may take you more or less time to complete each course depending on how much time you spend on your studies each week.
 For online learning time management insights, check out our article, “10 Tips for Learning Online.”

 Learn More About Our Asset and Portfolio Management Certificate Program

 If you’re ready to take the next step toward a new career, our investment portfolio management courses can help.
-You can enroll in the self-paced program anytime.
-The cohort program has two start dates annually.
+You can enroll in our self-paced program anytime.
 Learn more about our Asset and Portfolio Management Certificate Program, or request more information today.